Derek Winnert

 Middle of the Night (1959) is part of the Kim Novak Collection released on 3 August 2010 in a DVD box set that also includes Picnic (1956), Pal Joey (1957), Bell, Book and Candle (1958), and Jeanne Eagels (1957).

-Kim Novak turns 90 on 13 February 2023, making her one of the Notable Nonagenarians.
+Kim Novak turned 90 on 13 February 2023, making her one of the Notable Nonagenarians.

-The cast are Kim Novak as Betty Preisser, Fredric March as Jerry Kingsley, Glenda Farrell as Mrs. Mueller, Albert Dekker as Walter Lockman, Martin Balsam as Jack, Lee Grant as Marilyn, Lee Philips as George Preisser, Edith Meiser as Evelyn Kingsley, Joan Copeland as Lillian, Betty Walker as the widow Rosalind Neiman, Lou Gilbert as Sherman, Rudy Bond as Gould, Effie Afton as the neighbour Mrs Herbert, Jan Norris as Alice Mueller, David Ford as Paul Kingsley, and Lee Richardson as Joey Lockman.
+The cast are Kim Novak as Betty Preisser, Fredric March as Jerry Kingsley, Glenda Farrell as Mrs. Mueller, Albert Dekker as Walter Lockman, Martin Balsam as Jack, Lee Grant as Marilyn, Lee Philips as George Preisser, Edith Meiser as Evelyn Kingsley, Joan Copeland as Lillian, Betty Walker as the widow Rosalind Neiman, Lou Gilbert as Sherman, Rudy Bond as Louis Gould, Effie Afton as the neighbour Mrs Herbert, Jan Norris as Alice Mueller, David Ford as Paul Kingsley, Audrey Peters as Elizabeth Kingsley, Dora Weissman as Lucy Lockman, Anna Berger as Caroline, and Lee Richardson as Joey Lockman.

 © Derek Winnert 2022 Classic Movie Review 12,305